covid19datahub/covid19br/README.md

 ## How it works

 - The script `download.R` is run by several workflows (below) to download the data for each state.
-The output is saved in the folder `download`.
+The output is saved in the folder `download`

-- The script `vaccines.R` reads the data files in `download` and generates the file `vaccines.csv`
+- The script `vaccines.R` reads the data files into the `download` folder and generates the file `vaccines.csv`
-- The script `master.R` merges the files `vaccines.csv` and `population.csv` to generate `master.csv`
+- The script `master.R` merges the files `vaccines.csv` and `population.csv` to generate the files `master.csv` and `master-latest.csv`

 ## Update frequency